1. Home

 In most cases, you only need to clean your solar panels once or twice per year.
 We recommend scheduling your annual cleaning routine during the spring.
 That avoids the heat of summer and harsh elements of winter.

 However, your solar panels might need extra attention in some locations.
-For example, the Southwest US experiences more significant dirt accumulation because of limited rainfall.
+For example, the southwestern US experiences more significant dirt accumulation because of limited rainfall.
 Also, panels in homes near airports, factories, freeways, and other sources of pollution will need more frequent cleaning.

-Do I Clean Off Snow?
+Do I Need to Clean Off Snow From Solar Panels?

 But if the snow is taking longer to melt and your battery storage is running low, you don’t have to wait.
 You can brush the snow off your panels to get them back to producing power right away.